superical/ethers-decode-error/README.md

 Although the ABI or ethers `Interface` object of the contract is not required when decoding normal revert errors, it is recommended to provide it if you're expecting custom errors.
 This is because the ABI or `Interface` object is needed to decode the custom error name and parameters.

+> [!TIP]
-> 💡 It's much more convenient to supply the ABIs and Interface objects for all smart contracts your application may interact with when creating the `ErrorDecoder` instance.
+> It's much more convenient to supply the ABIs and Interface objects for all smart contracts your application may interact with when creating the `ErrorDecoder` instance.
 You will then only need a single `ErrorDecoder` instance that you can reuse across your codebase to handle any smart contract errors.

 If you're expecting custom errors from multiple contracts or from external contracts called within your contract, you can provide the ABIs or interfaces of those contracts: